-- 1 Touch \equiv > Manage apps. - 2 Swipe the screen to display the Running tab. - 3 Touch Show cached processes or Show running services to switch back and forth.
+- 1. Touch (> 🌼 > 🍍 Apps. - 2.
+Swipe the screen to display the Running tab. - 3.
+Touch : > Show cached processes or Show running services to switch back and forth.
 The Running tab lists the applications, processes, and services that are currently running or that have cached processes and how much RAM they are using.

-Figure 114: Running Applications
+Figure 7-9 Running Applications

-- 4 The graph at the bottom of the screen displays the total RAM in use and the amount free.
-Touch an application, process, or service. - Note: Stopping an application or operating system processes and services disables one or more dependant functions on the device.
+4. The graph at the top of the screen displays the total RAM in use and the amount free.
+Touch an application, process, or service.

+NOTE Stopping an application or operating system processes and services disables one or more dependent functions on the device.
 The device may need to be reset to restore full functionality.

-Touch Stop.
+5. Touch Stop.